-This Recommended Practice represents a common viewpoint of those parties concerned with its provisions, namely, transit operating/planning agencies, manufacturers, consultants, engineers and general interest groups.
-The application of any standards, practices or guidelines contained herein is voluntary.
-In some cases, federal and/or state regulations govern portions of a rail transit system's operations.
-In those cases, the government regulations take precedence over this standard.
-APTA recognizes that for certain applications, the standards or practices, as implemented by individual rail transit agencies, may be either more or less restrictive than those given in this document.
+This document represents a common viewpoint of those parties concerned with its provisions, namely transit operating/planning agencies, manufacturers, consultants, engineers and general interest groups.
+The application of any recommended practices or guidelines contained herein is voluntary.
+APTA standards are mandatory to the extent incorporated by an applicable statute or regulation.
+In some cases, federal and/or state regulations govern portions of a transit system's operations.
+In cases where this is a conflict or contradiction between an applicable law or regulation and this document, consult with a legal advisor to determine which document takes precedence.